 The main questions we cover are the following.
 How do we measure the impacts of climate change on economic outcomes?
 What are the relevant economic instruments to combat climate change in a globalized world?
-How can migration and trade help countries and individuals mitigate the impacts of climate change and/or disasters?
-How do lobbying and information acquisition influence the actual climate policies?
+How do we transition toward a greener energy system?
+How do lobbying and citizens’ assemblies influence the actual climate policies?
+How can trade help regions mitigate the impacts of climate change?
+How do we use geocoded data in empirical projects?

 - The Macroeconomics of Climate Change – Katheline Schubert

-- The effects of trade, the EU ETS, and natural disasters on manufacturing firms - Hélène Ollivier
+- The effects of trade and the EU ETS on manufacturing firms – Hélène Ollivier

 - Geocoded data for Environmental Economists – François Libois